-Minors outside the Jacobs School of Music typically do not require a written examination.

-- At the discretion of the minor field representative (as guided by appropriate department policy), students having music performance as a minor may substitute a 30-minute performance examination by a faculty jury or a graded recital for the written examination. - Instead of a written exam, the minor in Composition requires the composition of a vocal work to an assigned text within a 24-hour period, and the composition of a short movement for chamber ensemble within a seven-day period. - For the minor in Music Scoring for Visual Media, K611 Capstone Project in Scoring for Visual Media replaces the written qualifying exam.
+- Minors outside the Jacobs School of Music typically do not require a written examination. - At the discretion of the minor field representative (as guided by appropriate department policy), students having music performance as a minor may substitute a 30-minute performance examination by a faculty jury or a graded recital for the written examination. - The major field written qualifying examination requirement in composition is satisfied with the successful completion of K702 and K703 during the first two semesters of enrollment. - Instead of a written exam, the minor in composition requires the composition of a vocal work to an assigned text within a 24-hour period, and the composition of a short movement for chamber ensemble within a seven-day period. - For the minor in Music Scoring for Visual Media, K611 Capstone Project in Scoring for Visual Media replaces the written qualifying exam.